sasi2400/essence-scholar-extension-public/debug_test/TESTING_GUIDE.md

-# SSRN Summarizer Extension Testing Guide
+# Essence Scholar Extension Testing Guide

 ## Overview

-This guide helps you test the SSRN Summarizer extension to ensure it's working properly.
+This guide helps you test the Essence Scholar extension to ensure it's working properly.
 The extension should work on SSRN paper pages and PDF files.

 ## Quick Test Steps